Spotting flamingos in the Caribbean

 Aruba

-On Renaissance Island, the flamingos are accustomed to visitors and everything is set up for a close-up.
+On Renaissance Island, the flamingos are accustomed to visitors, and everything is set up for a close-up.
 Fun as an outing, but not comparable to wild flamingos in open nature.

 The right moment makes the difference

-Look with respect, and you see more
+Watch with respect, and you will see more

 RECEIVE THE LATEST UPDATES ABOUT OUR OFFERS AND ACTIVITIES.